knickers/clear/README.md

     return;
 }

+/* Things to do in controllers:
-/* Validate post variables.
+ *  - Validate post variables
- * Created message and error variables will be accessible to the calling file.
+ *  - Create message and error variables to be used in the calling file
- * Return at any time to calling file.
+ *  - Return at any time to calling file
- * Perform DB queries.
+ *  - Perform DB queries
- * Redirect if all was successful.
+ *  - Redirect if all was successful
  *    BE SURE TO CALL die(); AFTER REDIRECTING!
  */
 header("Location: https://example.com/", true, 303);
 die();